About

 I look at my paintings, speculate about them.
 They baffle me, too.
 That's all I'm painting for.

-I have been pursuing photography as an amateur, mainly on my travels, and as an input to my painting.
-I never travel without my camera.
+I have been pursuing photography as an amateur, as an input to my painting process and on my travels.
 So far I have been guided by my eye.
-To professionalise I have embarked on a photography training.
-It has been, with hindsight, my love of photography, and colour, that led me to painting.
+Now I wish to professionalise.
+It has been, with hindsight, my love of photographing which, by awakening my love of colour, led me to painting.

 My motto is ‘Journeys with and without maps’*.
-I live, travel, paint and make photos with and without a plan or map.
-As an artist I am always on a journey of discovery, on my way into the unknown, to something new.
+I live, travel, paint and photograph both with and without a plan or map.
+As an artist I am always venturing into the unknown, forever moving towards something new and unexpected.
+It makes for an exciting life!

 Education & other pursuits

-I received my art training through various programs at home and abroad, notably the online Creative Visionary Program (CVP) by Art2Life/Nicholas Wilton, USA, and Nikki van Es through the Gooise Academy, the Netherlands.
+In 2020 I decided to pursue a professional painting life.
+I undertook art training through various programs at home and abroad, notably the online Creative Visionary Program (CVP) by Art2Life/Nicholas Wilton, USA; Louise Fletcher's Find your Voice program, UK; and with Nikki van Es at the Gooise Academy, the Netherlands.

-In an earlier life I had an over two decades’ long career in development cooperation, of which many years with UNICEF.
-Ten of those years I lived and worked abroad, mostly in Africa; also in New York, London.
-I graduated in Economics (MSc, Univ. of Amsterdam, 1989) and Health Policy, Planning and Financing (MSc, with distinction, London School of Economics, jointly with London School of Hygiene and Tropical Medicine, 2000).
+In an earlier life I had a two decades’ long career in development cooperation, 10 years of which I lived and worked abroad, mostly in Sub-Saharan Africa (Kenya, Zimbabwe, Somalia, Angola, Senegal); also New York, London.
+Due to health reasons I had to abandon this work and traveling life which I loved so much.
+I graduated in Economics (MSc/Drs, Univ. of Amsterdam, 1989) and Health Policy, Planning and Financing (MSc, with distinction, London School of Economics, jointly with London School of Hygiene & Tropical Medicine, 2000).

 Exhibitions & Memberships